AdvancedResearchComputing/arc-rtd/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Advanced Research Computing
+Welcome to Advanced Research Computing at Virginia Tech
 ==================================================
+This site provides in depth documentation of how to use our resources.
+For more general information about ARC, see [our main site](https://arc.vt.edu).

 Contents: